maria-stewart/maria-stewart/README.md

 ### :wave: Hi my name is Maria Stewart
-- 🌱 Enrolled as a Software Engineering Master's student at the University of Maryland Global Campus
+- 🌱 Recent graduate as a Masters in Computer Science with a focus in Software Engineering from the University of Maryland Global Campus
 - :eyes: I’m looking to explore opportunities for advancing into a software engineering position
 - :computer: Check out my repos for the projects I have and continue to work on!
 - :email: maria.stewart@yahoo.com